pypsa-meets-earth/pypsa-distribution/doc/short_tutorial.rst

 .. code:: bash
     \pypsa-earth % mamba env create -f envs/environment.yaml

-Now everything should be ready to run the tutorial.
+Now everything should be ready to run the tutorial!

 Set the IDE:
 ---------------------